Meet the five precincts of the Wet Tropics

 If you can, time your visit with the wet season to see the thunderous Barron Falls in action.
 Even though the best lookouts are still kilometres away from the drop itself, you’ll be enveloped in its mist when she’s pumping.

-3. For hardcore animal-spotting: Southern Atherton precinct
+3. For hardcore animal-spotting: Tablelands Wet Tropics

 If the Southern Atherton received a report card, it would get full marks for its fauna diversity.

-Even though the Wet Tropics only takes up 0.2 per cent of Australia’s land mass, it’s habitat to more than a quarter of the marsupial species in the country – a factoid worthy of James Cook University professor Stephen Williams labeling the Southern Atherton area, “the most Biodiverse location in Australia”.
+Even though the Wet Tropics only takes up 0.2 per cent of Australia’s land mass, it’s habitat to more than a quarter of the marsupial species in the country – a factoid worthy of James Cook University professor Stephen Williams labelling the Southern Atherton area, “the most Biodiverse location in Australia”.

 The animal encounters don’t stop here though – wrap your bushwalking gear around these stats.
 The Wet Tropics is home to: